Street names

 The Münsterweg and the "Lütke Münsterweg" (today Vorhelmer Straße) led to Münster.
 Both paths joined at the edge of the Stadtfeld.
 The Münsterweg also included today's Münsterkamp in its course.

-It was formerly called Steinweg, Geislerstraße and until 1930 Bahnhofsstraße.
-It connected Beckum with the Beckum/Ennigerloh railway station, from which the municipality of Neubeckum, independent until 1975, emerged in 1899.
-When the motorway was built in 1935, Neubeckumer Straße was further extended.
-The area at the motorway access road is still called Geißlerstraße today and leads through the borough of the same name.
+It used to be called Steinweg, Geislerstraße and, until 1930, Bahnhofsstraße.
+It connected Beckum with the Beckum/Ennigerloh railway station, from which the independent municipality of Neubeckum emerged in 1899 until 1975.
+When the motorway was built in 1935, Neubeckumer Straße was extended further.
+The area at the motorway slip road is still called Geißlerstraße today and runs through the farming community of the same name.

 Nordenfeuermarkt (14th century)